funkybob/knights-templater/docs/index.rst

 Introduction
 ============

-Knights Templater is a light-weight, super-fast template engine which compile your templates into Python classes.
+Knights Templater is a light-weight, super-fast template engine which compiles your templates into Python classes.

 The syntax is based on Django's DTL, but as it allows raw Python the need for